apache/atlas/docs/src/documents/Security/AtlasSimpleAuthorizer.md

 ## Setting up Atlas to use Simple Authorizer

-As detailed in Atlas Authorization Model](http://atlas.apache.org/Atlas-Authorization-Model.html), Apache Atlas supports a pluggable authorization model.
+As detailed in Atlas [Authorization Model](#/AuthorizationModel), Apache Atlas supports a pluggable authorization model.
 Simple authorizer is the default authorizer implementation included in Apache Atlas.
 Simple authorizer uses policies defined in a JSON file.
 This document provides details of steps to configure Apache Atlas to use the simple authorizer and details of the JSON file format containing authorization policies.